nils-holmberg/scom-org/src/emo-readme.md

     - effects of sentiment measures
     - effects of followers and post time
 - [Discussion](#discussion)
+    - applications for communicators
 - [Appendix](#appendix)
+    - measures by organizations

 # Introduction
 - [TOC](#table-of-contents)